fanxia/InsightDE_project/README.md

 ### Approach

-- **YOLO + Cloud Computing**
+- **YOLO + Cloud Computing-AWS EC2**
 - YOLO is object detection application in Neural Network model **Darknet**.
 It can detect animals in image.
 Refer to [here](https://pjreddie.com/darknet/yolo/).
 In this project, video frames are processed with Python CV2 where the images are converted to Numpy array.
-To make YOLO compatible with Numpy input, I modified the Darknet, please go to my [NumpyDarknet](https://github.com/fanxia/numpydarknet_gpu) repo to check more.
+To make YOLO compatible with Numpy input, Darknet was modified, please go to my [NumpyDarknet](https://github.com/fanxia/numpydarknet_gpu) repo to check more.
 - Cloud Computing helps to scale up the computing ability.
 Here, **AWS EC2** service is used to launch kubernetes cluster.
 The Docker containers are deployed in it.

 ## Pipeline